Confused by all the strange coffee terminology you come across when researching a new coffee maker or when ordering at the local coffee shop?

 Non-Pressurized (single walled) Filter Basket: Original style filter basket.
 Coffee extracted directly into the cup.
 Quality of the grind and tamp are more important factors to produce a consistent high quality espresso.

-Organic Coffee: Coffee certified to have been grown and processed without the use of pesticides or herbicides.
+Organic Coffee: Coffee certified to have been grown and processed according to strict supply chain management processes set by the the National Organic Program.

 PID Temperature Control Technology: Stands for Proportional-Integral-Derivative and is a control loop feedback mechanism that controls the boiler heating element.
 This mechanism will manage boiler temperature in calculated increments in order to maintain a set temperature.

-Pitcher: Stainless steel vessel used to froth milk.
+Pitcher: Stainless steel vessel used to froth milk on an espresso machine.

 Portafilter: Device used on espresso machines, typically metal with a plastic handle, that holds the coffee filter basket and attaches to the group head.